kamranahmedse/developer-roadmap/src/data/best-practices/code-review/content/determine-review-level.md

-# Determine the Appropriate Level of Review Needed Based on the Scope and Impact of the Code Change
+# Determine the Level of Review Needed

-Determining the appropriate level of review needed based on the scope and impact of the code change is a critical part of the code review process.
-This practice aims to save time, ensure quality, and manage risk effectively in the software development lifecycle.
-It is important for the following reasons:
+Determining the appropriate level of review needed based on the scope and impact of the code change is crucial to ensure a smooth and efficient code review process.
+This aspect is particularly important as it helps allocate resources and time effectively while still maintaining the quality and stability of the developed software.

-- **Efficient use of resources:** Reviewing every single line of code can be time-consuming and may not always be the best use of the reviewer's time.
-By identifying the impact of the code change, we can allocate the right resources for a more thorough review where needed, while still maintaining quality in less critical areas.
-This can reduce the overall time spent on code reviews and increase productivity.

-- **Identification of potential risks:** Some code changes may have a broader impact on the overall application and should be reviewed more closely to ensure that no unintended consequences are introduced.
-Knowing the scope and impact of a change can help reviewers focus on high-risk areas and identify potential issues that may have been overlooked otherwise.

-- **Better communication:** Clearly defining the level of review needed facilitates better communication between the author and the reviewers, leading to a more efficient code review process.
-It helps both parties understand the expectations and significance of the code change, ensuring everyone is on the same page.

-- **Maintaining code quality:** When we prioritize the review process based on the code change's scope, we ensure that the most critical parts of our application remain stable and maintain their quality.
-This, in turn, leads to a better end-product for the users.

-In summary, determining the appropriate level of review needed based on the scope and impact of the code change can lead to a better allocation of resources, identification of potential risks, improved communication between the involved parties, and higher code quality across the application.
+To make sure you determine the accurate level of review needed, consider the following tips:

+- Analyze the scope of the change: Large-scale modifications, especially those that touch multiple parts of the system, require a more thorough review compared to small, localized changes.

+- Identify potential risks: Assess the code's impact on the overall system's stability and security.
+Critical changes affecting security or the application's core components necessitate a detailed review.

+- Reflect on the developer's experience: If the code has been submitted by a less experienced developer, a deeper review is generally recommended.
+Conversely, trust the expertise of seasoned developers and focus primarily on their adherence to best practices.

+- Evaluate test coverage: A well-tested code provides you with greater confidence in its reliability.
+This can lead to a lighter review since the test suite has already verified its correctness.

+- Check the urgency of the change: Urgent fixes such as fixing a severe bug might warrant a quicker review, while lower priority changes can be handled with a more comprehensive analysis.

+Remember, finding the right balance in the review process ensures that time and resources are used effectively while maintaining the quality of your codebase.